pellebjerkestrand/AtomicDesignBuildSystem/README.md

 ## TODO (maybe)
 - Website for the system
 - Support for testing
-- Watching files to trigger build
 - Style guide site generation
+- Handle watching of new files